ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 git push origin lazyload
 ```

-Remote repositories do not have working copies or staging areas and no humans who will resolve merge conflicts.
+As already mentioned, remote repositories do not have working copies or staging areas and no humans who will resolve merge conflicts.
 Therefore, if you push to a remote and Git can not merge with a simple *fast-forward*, the push will be rejected by Git.
 The situation needs to be fixed by pulling down the changes from the remote and then trying to push again.

 The local branch names and the remote branch names are not related in Git.
 Even though they share the same name, Git doesn´t know that they logically represent the same piece of work.
 Therefore in each push you have to tell Git to what branch on the remote you want to push.
 You can configure each local branch of your Git to *track* its remote counterpart.
-Once you have done it for a branch, you can push and pull against the remote just by typing `git push`and `git pull` without further specifying the remote and remote branch name.
+Once you have done it for a branch, you can push and pull against the remote just by typing `git push` and `git pull` without further specifying the remote and remote branch name.

 ```
 git push -u origin lazyload